 - Beware of Public Wi-Fi: Avoid making financial transactions on unsecured public Wi-Fi networks.

 Even with the most careful planning, you might occasionally encounter an issue with a digital payment, like a failed transaction or an incorrect bill amount.
 Knowing the correct steps to take can help you resolve these problems quickly and efficiently, preventing further complications.
-Don’t panic; there’s a clear process to follow.
+Do not panic; there is a clear process to follow.

 Your first step should always be to contact the customer support of the digital payment app you used.
 Most apps have an in-app help section, chat support, or a dedicated helpline.
 Provide them with all the transaction details, including the transaction ID and the exact time of the payment.

-If you suspect fraud or an unauthorised transaction, it’s crucial to report it immediately.
+If you suspect fraud or an unauthorised transaction, it is crucial to report it immediately.
 Contact your bank to block your account or card, and then report the incident to the digital payment platform.

 Step 1: Check your app’s transaction history and your bank statement to confirm the payment status and identify any discrepancies.